 Training and Development Assistant

-The two program tracks include one for one for staff and administrators and one for managers.
+The program tracks include one for staff and administrators and one for managers.
 The Certificate Programs support the University’s strategic goal to build an organization of strong leaders where faculty, administrators and staff are enabled, motivated and engaged.
 The programs also directly support the Development Plan component of the University’s performance management system by creating a clear path for professional growth for each employee.How a Certificate Program Can Benefit You

 Everyone needs time to reflect, recoup and reenergize and that is what our training will help you do.
 Learning faster, smarter, easier ways to do your work, developing new skills and gaining insights from your peers from around the University will make you more satisfied, motivated and productive.